 Sometimes it feels like we can never do anything right, that everything we do is inherently wrong and we have no clue what we are doing.
 Most thinking people will feel this way at some point in their lives, it is just human nature.
 Often as we try out new thoughts to see which ones are “keepers”, and which ones need to be thrown back, we will experience failure characterized as a mistake.
 However it is important to understand that mistakes in life are not only inevitable, they are vital to our growth as people and professionals.
 You will never experience genius in any field without first experiencing a few missteps along the way.

-Learning from the cruel hand of experience has been occurring throughout history and you shouldn’t allow your mistakes to define you, because you have been presented with a powerful opportunity for growth if you approach it from the right attitude.
+Learning from the cruel hand of experience has been occurring throughout history and you shouldn’t allow your mistakes to define you because you have been presented with a powerful opportunity for growth when you approach it from the right frame of mind.
 If you analyze the failure, why did this happen?
 Why didn’t it work out?
 What can I do better?
 How can I fix it?
 You will start to build on the misfortune, using the knowledge that you were able to compile by failing to move you toward a solid construction of a success.

 Learning More From Failure